afrazhaq/AI-393-Spring-2021/README.md

 test_loss,test_acc = tiny_model.evaluate(X_test,y_test,verbose = 2)
 ```
-For the first algorithm, I am choosing to use the **Naive-Bayes classifier**.
-Assuming that all predictors have an equal effect on the outcome and one predictor variable does not affect the presence of another, the algorithm seems like a good choice.
+For the first algorithm, We used the **Naive-Bayes classifier**.
+Assuming that all predictors have an equal effect on the outcome and one predictor variable does not affect the presence of another, the algorithm seems like a good option.

-Since our case is a classification problem with multple possible outcomes (digits 0 to 9), the **Multinomial** type of **Naive-Bayes Classifier** would be a better fit compared to the other 2 types.
+Since our case is about a classification problem with multple possible outcomes (digits 0 to 9), the **Multinomial** type of **Naive-Bayes Classifier** would be a better fit compared to the other 2 types.
 The Bernoulli type recommends a binary outcome whereas the Gaussian type requires predictors to be continous.

-from sklearn we also import our different libraries to help us in training model and get us to train that dataset in more efficent way.
+From sklearn, we also import our different libraries to help us in training model and train that dataset efficently.

 ```py
 train_images = np.reshape(X_train,(len(X_train),5,5))
 test_images = np.reshape(X_test,(len(X_test),5,5))
 ```
-at this point we try to filter out and reshape the images in 5x5 which give us the better result and more accuracy to point.
+At this point, we tried to filter out and reshape the images in 5x5 which give us the significantly better results and more accuracy.

 ```py
 def layer_size(X,Y):